-If a pupil does not make progress despite the schools providing SEN Support, advice will be sought from the appropriate support services referred to in Section 8.1 of this policy.
+If a pupil does not make progress despite the schools providing SEN Support, advice will be sought from the appropriate support services referred to in Section 8.
 A child may then move towards Specialist Provision and their individual targets may be amended accordingly.

-6.3 Education and Health Care Plan
+6.3Education and Health Care Plan